Skip to main content

 2. create_security_scan → configure a scan for your URL or repo

-3. run_security_scan → trigger the vulnerability scan
+3. run_security_scan → trigger a one-off vulnerability scan

-4. get_security_results → review findings and remediation
+5. get_security_results → review findings and remediation

 📖